It's Raining Again

-"It's Raining Again" is a song recorded by the English progressive rock band Supertramp and released as a single from their 1982 album …Famous Last Words… with credits given to Rick Davies and Roger Hodgson, although as indicated on the album sleeve, it is a Hodgson composition.
+"It's Raining Again" is a song recorded by the British rock band Supertramp and released as a single from their 1982 album …Famous Last Words… with credits given to Rick Davies and Roger Hodgson, although as indicated on the album sleeve, it is a Hodgson composition.
 The end of the song incorporates the old nursery rhyme "It's Raining, It's Pouring".
+The poem is also in José Feliciano's song "Rain" released in 1969.